KaiserWerk/KLog/README.md

 ## Custom Writers

-Your custom writers must implement the `LogWriter` interface, which looks like this:
+Your custom writers must implement the `ILogWriter` interface, which looks like this:

-    public interface LogWriter
+    public interface ILogWriter
     {
         void Write(string s);
     }